Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Experiments with Medical Imaging Data

 shows the results on ID data.
 SDC consistently outperforms tunable baselines, even with very large tuning sets.
 As the tuning size grows, tunable estimators may approach SDC's performance; however, the reliance on more data can be a practical limitation.
 In contrast, SDC achieves results close to the oracle bound across a wide range of conditions without requiring additional data.

-For OOD evaluation, instead of AURC, we determine the maximum coverage on OOD data that achieves a selective risk equal to full-coverage risk on ID data.
-The results are shown in Figure~\ref{fig:result_tunable_curves_OOD},

-where we again vary the tuning set size and report mean and one standard deviation as described above.
-We can see that SDC outperforms tunable methods even with small tuning sets and, while the performance of tunable methods converges toward that of SDC as the tuning set size increases, SDC remains competitive, particularly in the MSWML task where its performance nearly reaches the oracle bound.
+\new{Figure~\ref{fig:result_tuning_aurc_OOD} shows the same evaluation on OOD data.} We can see that SDC outperforms tunable methods even with small tuning sets and, while the performance of tunable methods converges toward that of SDC as the tuning set size increases, SDC remains competitive, particularly in the MSWML task where its performance nearly reaches the oracle bound.